This guide takes the user through their personal ‘User Details’ as found in the ‘My Profile’ area of iPassport.

 To be contacted, the user needs to be recorded as: The User Responsible, the Manager Responsible, or listed in the Include Users field for the complaint.

-This area covers all notifications for all types of controlled document that are approaching, or have passed their compulsory review date.
-To receive these emails, the user needs to be included in the ‘Users’ to notify when document review due field in the authorisation light-box for the controlled document or need to be the controlled document ‘Author’.
+This area covers all notifications for all types of controlled documents that are approaching, or have passed their compulsory review date.
+To receive these emails, the user needs to be included in the ‘Notification List’ of the Review Settings for the controlled document or needs to be the controlled document ‘Owner’.

 This area contains four preferences:

 Send me reminders when a controlled document is due for review. (several options to choose from):